Skullbuster: Original Skullbuster

 The cyborg Skullbuster was a member of the original Reavers, a gang of cyborgs living in a ghost town in Australia, who perpetrated robberies across the globe.
 Skullbuster, as well as Pretty Boy and Bonebreaker, escape after their defeat by the X-Men.
 Under the leadership of Donald Pierce, the remaining Reavers train to defeat the X-Men.
 The Reavers ambush Wolverine, beat him half to death, and crucify him.
 After Wolverine escapes, the Reavers attack Muir Island, where Skullbuster is shot and seemingly killed by Forge.
 Skullbuster is not seen again for several years and Pierce recruits Cylla Markham as the new Skullbuster.
 When Lady Deathstrike kidnaps Milo Thurman, the mutant mercenary Domino tracks them down and battles Deathstrike, Pierce, and Skullbuster.
 Pierce reveals that he resurrected Skullbuster by copying his cybernetic mainframe.
 However, when the Reavers and the Shadow King battle the X-treme X-Men, a new Skullbuster is present and there is no mention of the original.

 Cylla Markham Skullbuster

-Formerly a pilot, Cylla agrees to help Banshee and Forge in finding their missing teammates, but the plane is shot down by Fenris.
-Critically injured, Cylla is rushed to a hospital and is invited by Donald Pierce to join him in exchange for her health.
-She agrees to become a cyborg, joining Pierce's Reavers.
+Cylla, a pilot, is hired by Banshee and Forge to aid in finding their missing teammates, but they get a lead on Dazzler being in Hollywood so tell her they will not need the flight.
+She does not mind as long as she's still going to be paid, and takes off, but the plane is shot down by Fenris as Banshee and Forge look on; the airfield is then obliterated by Fenris too, and the two X-Men disappear, pretending to have been killed in the explosion and believing Cylla to have died.
+However, critically injured, Cylla is rushed to a hospital.
+Donald Pierce visits her, noting she will never walk or fly again, and offering to make her a cyborg in exchange for taking down Wolverine; in light of having suffered the loss of a leg, the other being in poor condition, and having suffered 40% burns (in Wolverine #55, she claims to have been "less than a vegetable with pain receptors", although she is clearly fully conscious when interacting with Pierce at the hospital, and throughout the cyborgization process), she agrees.
+After extensive modification, she joins Pierce's Reavers.
 Though she is replacing the original Skullbuster, Cylla mainly goes by her real name.
-After the supposed deaths of the other Reavers, Cylla and Lady Deathstrike flee.
-Her first mission is to kill Wolverine, but she is defeated through the combined efforts of Jubilee and Yukio.
+After the apparent deaths of the other Reavers, Cylla and Lady Deathstrike flee.
+She follows through on her mission to try and kill Wolverine (commenting "I don't need to owe Pierce to take you out, Wolverine - I'd do it just to know I'm alive!"), but she is defeated through the combined efforts of Jubilee and Yukio.
 With Pierce gone, Cylla is unable to have the damages inflicted by Jubilee and Yukio repaired, and so allies herself with Bloodscream against Wolverine.
-However, Bloodscream betrays her and sucks the remaining life from her.
+However, Bloodscream betrays her and appears to suck the remaining life from her.